Solal-urien/Webscraping_and_analysis_Doctolib/README.md

 information to analyse the link between the aforementioned data and the distribution of doctors throughout France, by computing a linear regression model between the number of doctors per inhabitant and the socio-economic covariates.

+## Data collection
+We used an online database providing the name of french towns and population, and selected the commune having more than 30,000 inhabitants.
+Indeed, the Doctolib website has the advantage of proposing results in an area around the selected city.
+Therefore, a significant number of municipalities uniformly distributed over France was enough to span the entire territory and allow collecting all the needed information.
+The Communes .txt document contains the list of the 200 biggest cities which have more than 30,000 inhabitants.
+The data were collected on January 4 th , 2023.
+They were subsequently stored in .csv documents.
+The collection of our data was particularly complex.
+Indeed, repeated requests to the Doctolib website provoked a ban of the IP address from accessing the website via a bot (403 and 429 HTTP errors).
+To solve this issue, we used a VPN.
+However, this solution particularly slowed down the data collection.
+Another problem we faced during the data collection was the format of the HTML code: we had to build our own data processing algorithm, as none of the implemented libraries was able to correctly collect the information we needed.
+Subsequently to the difficult data collection, we found ourselves in possession of around 27k entries that we had to clean, leaving about 16k entries after deleting the duplicates and irrelevant data.
+We were fully satisfied with this number, as the Doctolib platform was especially hard to scrape, and even implemented an anti-scraping mechanism recently, which made the collection even harder.